 5. Use your virtual number anywhere (at no extra cost)

 You can easily access your virtual number via WiFi from most devices and from virtually (pun intended) anywhere.
 Text and call from your computer, smartphone, or tablet.
+Plus, you can take personal and business calls on one device using the OpenPhone app to keep everything organized.

 Ready to add a virtual business line to your personal phone?